survivorbat/whatsalyzer.com/README.md

 ## TODOS

-- Get ESLint to work with tsx
+- Add airbnb as eslint guide
 - Get a pipeline to deploy it instead of running the deploy command
 - Consistency in code (eslint)